krobelus/rate-experiments/README.md

 Soos[^suggestion-add-units], this option is also the preferred one to the authors of `mergesat`[^mergesat-pr] and `varisat`[^varisat-pr].
 Additionally, this is implemented in `CaDiCaL's`[^cadical] preprocessor.
+\todo{explain soundness of future RAT}

 We provide patches implementing these for `MiniSat` version 2.2 (1.  [^patch-MiniSat-keep-locked-clauses] and 2.[^patch-MiniSat]), and the winner of the main track of the 2018 SAT competition (1.[^patch-MapleLCMDistChronoBT-keep-locked-clauses] and 2.[^patch-MapleLCMDistChronoBT]).

-The same methods can be applied easily to other `MiniSat`-based solvers.
+Both patches are arguably rather simple and we do not expect significant impacts in terms of solver runtime, memory usage or proof size.
+The same methods can be applied easily to other `DRUPMiniSat`-based solvers.

+\if0
-The patch implementing the second variant for `MiniSat` is displayed below.
+The patch implementing the second variant for `DRUPMiniSat` is displayed below.

 ```diff
 From 15d7560d6c340a4e8d93cb7469fe976cc43690da Mon Sep 17 00:00:00 2001